Khir Toyo

-An ethnic Malay of half Javanese and half native Malay descent, Khir was born on 6 August 1965, at Tali Air 2, Bt 4, Sungai Burung, Tanjung Karang, Selangor, the fifth child of a total of nine siblings.
-His father, Toyo Erodikromo, was an immigrant from Java, Indonesia while his mother, Siti Aminah binti Mohd Taib, is of Malay ethnicity.
+Mohamad Khir bin Toyo was born on 6 August 1965 in Tali Air 2, Batu 4, Sungai Burung, Tanjung Karang, Selangor.
+He is the fifth child out of nine siblings.
+His Javanese Malaysian father, Toyo @ Joyo Erodikromo, was an immigrant turned naturalized citizen from Java, Indonesia, whilst his mother, Siti Aminah binti Mohd Taib, is a local-born native Malay.

-He married his first wife Zaharah Kechik in 1990 and they divorced on 19 September 2022.
-They have 3 sons and 3 daughters.
-He married his second wife Christine Zanitrah Abdullah (born Christine Tan) in 2016 and their have a son was born in 2019.
+Khir married Zahrah Kechik in 1990; the couple divorced on 19 September 2022.
+In 2016, he married Christine Zanitrah Abdullah, with whom he has one son, born in 2019.

-Before entering politics, Khir was a dentist by profession.
+Before his involvement in politics, Khir was trained as a dentist.

 Career

 Khir was active in the youth wing of the United Malays National Organisation (UMNO), serving on its executive council.
 In 2000, at the age of 35, he became the Menteri Besar of Selangor at the insistence of Prime Minister Mahathir Mohamad, following the resignation of Abu Hassan Omar.
-His appointment as Menteri Besar came in his first term as a member of the Selangor State Assembly, having been elected as the member for Sungai Panjang in the 1999 election.
+His appointment as Menteri Besar came in his first term as a member of the Selangor State Legislative Assembly, having been elected as the member for Sungai Panjang in the 1999 election.
 His young age led to allegations, which he denied, that he had dyed his hair grey to give voters the impression that he was older.

 Khir subsequently served as a member of UMNO's Supreme Council and Chairman of Selangor Barisan Nasional from 2000 to 2008.
 In 2004, Dr. Mohamad Khir won UMNO Supreme Council with the highest votes.
 Other positions that he holds in UMNO include the Chairman of the Selangor UMNO Communications Board and UMNO Division Head of Sungai Besar.
+Khir contested for the UMNO Youth Chief post in 2008, but eventually placed second in votes after Mukhriz Mahathir and lost the election to Khairy Jamaluddin.

 He was the Menteri Besar of Selangor until the 12th General Election in March 2008.
 The state of Selangor fell to opposition hands following its worst defeat in Malaysian history.
 He was succeeded by Parti Keadilan Rakyat (PKR) secretary-general, Abdul Khalid Ibrahim.
 However, he remains the state assemblyman of Sungai Panjang constituency and became Selangor opposition chief.
 After the election, he ran for the leadership of UMNO Youth, but was defeated by Khairy Jamaluddin.
 He resigned as the opposition leader in December 2010, after he was charged with corruption over allegations that while he was the Menteri Besar, he was sold a lavish mansion for less than its market value.

 Khir Toyo was finally sentenced to a jail term of 12 months for this act and his properties was ordered to be confiscated.

-Khir Toyo's award of 'Darjah Kebesaran Seri Paduka Mahkota Selangor (SPMS) Kelas Pertama' with the title Dato' Seri which was conferred on him on 2001 was revoked by the Sultan of Selangor on 30 September 2015 after his conviction of corrupt practices was upheld by the Federal Court.
+Khir Toyo's award of 'Darjah Kebesaran Seri Paduka Mahkota Selangor (SPMS) Kelas Pertama' with the title Dato' Seri which was conferred on him on 2002 was revoked by the Sultan of Selangor on 30 September 2015 after his conviction of corrupt practices was upheld by the Federal Court.